Hieronymus Wierix: Life

 Hieronymus Wierix was born in Antwerp as the son of Anton Wierix I (c.
 1520/25–c.
 1572).
-His father Anton was registered as a painter in 1545–6 but is occasionally also referred to as a cabinet maker.
-It is not believed that Anton I taught Hieronymous or his other two sons Johannes and Anton II.
+His father Anton was registered in the Guild of St. Luke in Antwerp as a painter in the Guild year 1545–6 but is occasionally also referred to as a cabinet maker.
+It is not believed that Anton I taught Hieronymus or his other two sons Johannes and Anton II.
 Hieronymus and Johannes are believed to have trained with a goldsmith while Anton II likely trained with an older brother, probably Johannes.
-After his father death Hieronymus was placed under the guardianship of Sanson Catsopyn and Jheronimus Mannacker.
+After his father's death Hieronymus was placed under the guardianship of Sanson Catsopyn and Jheronimus Mannacker.

+Hieronymus was deemed a child prodigy as he started to engrave in 1565 at age 11 and produced excellent copies after Dürer a year later.
+He worked only briefly for the Plantin Press in Antwerp, realizing about 10 engravings in the period 1569—1571.
+He was admitted as a 'wijnmeester' (son of a master) in the Guild of St. Luke in Antwerp in the guild year 1572-1573.
 His first engraving as independent master dates back to 1577.
 During the period of 1577–1580, he made a lot of prints for Willem van Haecht the Elder and Godevaard van Haecht.
-These works of him were mainly allegorical and political, where he reflected his sympathy for those who rebelled against the Spanish.
+These works of him were mainly allegorical and political and reflected his sympathy for those who rebelled against the Spanish suppression of non-Catholic creeds.
+Like his brother Jan, he regularly made reproductions after designs by Maerten de Vos and other Flemish designers, such as Johannes Stradanus and Chrispijn van den Broeck.
+He also made many small devotional prints.
+His works were further published by other Antwerp publishers such as Philips Galle, Hans van Luyck, Gerard de Jode and Jan Baptist Vrints.

 Listed as Lutherans at the time of the Fall of Antwerp in 1585, the family members seem to have reconverted to Catholicism soon thereafter.
 The three Wierix brothers gained a reputation for their disorderly conduct as evidenced by a 1587 letter by prominent publisher Christophe Plantin to the Jesuit priest Ferdinand Ximenes in which he complained that whoever wanted to employ the Wierix brothers had to look for them in the taverns, pay their debts and fines and recover their tools, since they would have pawned them.
 Plantin also wrote that after having worked for a few days the brothers would return to the tavern.
+During one of his drinking bouts he injured the head of a certain Clara van Hove who died from her injuries.
+He spent about two years in jail as a result.

 His apprentices were Abraham van Merlen, Jan Baptist van den Sande the elder, and Jacob de Weert.
-His daughter Christina married the engraver Jan Baptist Barbé, who later had his other daughter Cecilia (his sister-in-law) declared insane in order to claim her inheritance, which included a set of Dürer drawings.
+His daughter Christina married the engraver Jan Baptist Barbé, who later had his other daughter Cecilia (his sister-in-law) declared insane in order to claim her inheritance, which included a set of Dürer drawings owned by her father.